farginfirmware/fargin-firmware/boards/ReadMe.md

-This folder includes definitions for boards which are not already part of RIOT OS.
+This folder contains definitions for boards which are not already part of RIOT OS.